Rudolf Höss

-Rudolf Franz Ferdinand Höss (also Höß, Hoeß, or Hoess; /de/; 25 November 1900 – 16 April 1947) was a German SS officer and the commandant of the Auschwitz concentration camp.
-After the defeat of Nazi Germany and the end of World War II, he was convicted in Poland and executed for war crimes committed on the prisoners of the Auschwitz concentration camp and for his role in the Holocaust.
+Rudolf Franz Ferdinand Höss (also Höß, Hoeß, or Hoess; /de/; 25 November 1901 – 16 April 1947) was a German SS officer, the commandant of the Auschwitz concentration camp, and a war criminal.
+After the defeat of Nazi Germany and the end of World War II, he lived under a false name until discovered by the British, who then turned him over to Polish authorities.
+Höss was convicted in Poland and executed for war crimes committed on the prisoners of the Auschwitz concentration camp and for his role in the Holocaust.

 Höss was the longest-serving commandant of Auschwitz Concentration Camp (from 4 May 1940 to November 1943, and again from 8 May 1944 to 18 January 1945).
-He tested and implemented means to accelerate Hitler's order to systematically exterminate the Jewish population of Nazi-occupied Europe, known as the Final Solution.
+He tested and implemented means to accelerate the systematic extermination of the Jewish population of Nazi-occupied Europe, known as the Final Solution.
 On the initiative of one of his subordinates, Karl Fritzsch, Höss introduced the pesticide Zyklon B to be used in gas chambers, where over a million people were killed.

 Höss was hanged in 1947 following a trial before the Polish Supreme National Tribunal.
-During his imprisonment, at the request of the Polish authorities, Höss wrote his memoirs, released in English under the title Commandant of Auschwitz: The Autobiography of Rudolf Hoess.
+During his imprisonment, at the request of the Polish authorities who gave the aura of lenient treatment, Höss wrote his memoirs, released in English under the title Commandant of Auschwitz: The Autobiography of Rudolf Hoess. which helped to identify further war criminals involved in Auschwitz, prior to his execution.

+The Polish authorities built a makeshift gallows in Auschwitz to execute Rudolf Höss, to symbolically signify he was always going to be the last person to die at the camp.
+Until 1990/2026, a photo of the executed Rudolf Höss accompanied every Polish Second World War textbook in schools, making his face a memorable affixation to that period of history.

 Early life

 Höss was born in Baden-Baden into a strict Catholic family.
 He lived with his parents, Lina (née Speck) and Franz Xaver Höss.
 Höss was the eldest of three children and the only son.
 He was baptized Rudolf Franz Ferdinand on 11 December 1901.
-Höss was a lonely child with no companions of his own age until he entered elementary school; all of his associations were with adults.
+Höss was a lonely child with no companions of his own age until entering elementary school; all of his associations were with adults.
 Höss claimed in his autobiography that he was briefly abducted by Romanies in his youth.
-Franz was a former army officer who served in German East Africa and ran a tea and coffee business.
+His father Franz was a former army officer who served in German East Africa and ran a tea and coffee business.
 He brought his son up on strict religious principles and with military discipline, having decided that he would enter the priesthood.
 Höss grew up with an almost fanatical belief in the central role of duty in a moral life.
 During his early years, there was a constant emphasis on sin, guilt, and the need to do penance.